cpske/ISP/schedule.md

 ### Week 5 (7 Sep)

 * No class meeting due to Songkran
-* Review progress on Polls App iteration 1 (meet online)
+* Review progress on KU Polls iteration 1 (online)

 ### Week 6 (14 Sep)

 * Unit testing!
-* Unit testing in Django.
+* Unit testing in Django - how to test models, views, and UI.
 * Improvements to KU Polls
 * Separate configuration from code
+* Assignment: KU Polls iteration 2

 ### Week 7 (21 Sep)